jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 Connecting to VM1 and installing wireshark

--in Azure go to vm1 and copy the public ip address(little button on the right side next to the numbers)
+-  In Azure go to vm1 and copy the public ip address(little button on the right side next to the numbers)

--press windows key button on your keyboard and type "remote desktop connection"(RDP)
+-  Press windows key button on your keyboard and type "remote desktop connection"(RDP)

--paste the ip address into the remote desktop and click connect
+-  Paste the ip address into the remote desktop and click connect

--enter user name and password(if it has a username already selected click "show option" and "other" to put in the right credentials as seen below.
+-  Enter user name and password(if it has a username already selected click "show option" and "other" to put in the right credentials as seen below.

--security prompt will pop up click yes
+-  Security prompt will pop up click yes

--you can disable all privacy settings when asked just turn everything off (not needed for these purposes)
+-  You can disable all privacy settings when asked just turn everything off (not needed for these purposes)

--hit accept
+-  Hit accept

 </p>